How planning is different in Northern Ontario

 If a proposed change is of "minor" significance and does not affect the general intent or purpose of the zoning order, a minor variance can be considered by the minister.

-The process of applying for a minor variance is almost the same as for a zoning order amendment, except that the need for holding a hearing and giving notice, and the potential appeals are eliminated.
+The process of applying for a minor variance is almost the same as for a zoning order amendment, except that requirements for public consultation, giving notice, and potential involvement of the OLT do not apply.

-Building permits are issued in Northern Ontario municipalities the same way as in Southern Ontario except in unincorporated territory.
+Building permits are issued in Northern Ontario municipalities the same way as in Southern Ontario.
+While the Building Code does not require building or demolition permits to be obtained in unincorporated territories in Northern Ontario, any construction, renovation, demolition and certain changes of uses of buildings are required to meet Building Code standards.
 (See section 8, Building permits)

 Other approvals that may be required

-While the Building Code does not require building or demolition permits to be obtained in unincorporated parts of Northern Ontario, any construction, renovation, demolition and certain changes of uses of buildings are required to meet Building Code standards.
-There are other permits and approvals that may be required in particular circumstances.
-For example, a septic system permit is required for a new septic system.
-In cottage areas, a permit may be required from the Ministry of Natural Resources and Forestry before you do any construction in the water (for example, a dock or boathouse with solid foundation).
+There are other permits and approvals related to building and development that may be required in particular circumstances from ministries or agencies.
+For example, a septic system permit is required for a new septic system and potentially for a composting/incinerating toilet.
+In waterfront areas, a permit may be required from the Ministry of Natural Resources before you do any construction in the water (for example, a dock or boathouse with solid foundation).

-You may require a separate heritage approval from the municipality, or the Ontario Heritage Trust, if your property is:
+A separate heritage approval may be required from the municipality, or the Ontario Heritage Trust, if the property is:

 • designated under the Ontario Heritage Act,